 The ECNCG Committee is currently made up of Dr. Arnold Naimark (Chair), Brent Fawkes, James Kinley and Peter Quick.
-Three of the four members of the ECNCG Committee are independent directors within the meaning of section 1.4 of NI 52-110 Audit Committees.
+All four members of the ECNCG Committee are independent directors within the meaning of section 1.4 of NI 52-110 Audit Committees.